NikhilAgg/Helmholtz-x/README.md

 # Helmholtz-x
-The complex number version of Helmholtz Solver
+The complex number version of Helmholtz Solver.